 The Law Library collection includes over 97,000 microforms.
 A microform reader-printer is available to read and print both microfilm and microfiche.
 Details are listed below.

-There are two photocopiers in the Microform Room (and one on the Second Floor).
+There is one photocopier in the Microform Room (and one on the Second Floor).
 We also have a Microform Reader/Printer.
 To use the copier, you must have funds on your BruinCard to which you can add at the "Value Transfer Station" near the Circulation Desk.
 Copies are 9 cents per page for UCLA users and 16 cents per page for non-UCLA users.
 Microform copying is 15 cents per copy for UCLA users and 27 cents per copy for visitors.Complete information about Self-Service Copying and Printing is available on the Library's Services page.

 The Law Library’s collection of legal periodicals is located on the First Floor underneath the Mezzanine.
 Titles are shelved alphabetically in call numbers K 1 - 30.